open-component-model/ocm/docs/reference/ocm_bootstrap_configuration_toi-bootstrapping.md

-An optional <code>parameterMapping</code> in the executor section can be used to process the global package user-specified parameters to provide specifc values expected by the executor.
+An optional <code>parameterMapping</code> in the executor section can be used to process the global package user-specified parameters to provide specific values expected by the executor.

 This is done by a _spiff_ template.
 Here special functions are provided to access specific content: